-Broken stimulator or just flat batteries?
+Broken Stimulator or just Flat Batteries?

 Keep Checking your batteries!

 In order to ensure our stimulators are suitable for demanding electrophysiological applications, Digitimer often makes use of batteries to provide a low noise, but high voltage power source.
-Unfortunately, anyone familiar with our DS2A and DS3 stimulus isolators should already know that at some point, batteries will start to fail and stimuli will become unreliable or weak.
+Anyone familiar with our DS2A and DS3 stimulus isolators should already know that at some point, batteries will start to fail and stimuli will become unreliable or weak.

-We recommend that you not only carry out regular checks of the batteries in order to learn how often they are likely to need replacing, but also make sure all potential users understand how to check and replace batteries should they need to.
+As a result, we recommend that you not only carry out regular checks of the batteries in order to learn how often they are likely to need replacing, but also make sure all potential users understand how to check and replace batteries should they need to.
 You might be surprised to learn how many stimulators our service department has received for repair, only to discover they just needed a new set of batteries.